Rhodes Scholarship

-The Rhodes Scholarship is an international postgraduate award for students to study at the University of Oxford, in the United Kingdom.
+The Rhodes Scholarship is an international postgraduate award for students to study at the University of Oxford in Oxford, United Kingdom.
+The scholarship is open to people from all backgrounds around the world.

-Established in 1902, it is the oldest graduate scholarship in the world.
-It is considered among the world's most prestigious international scholarship programs.
-Its founder, Cecil John Rhodes, wanted to promote unity among English-speaking nations and instill a sense of civic-minded leadership and moral fortitude in future leaders, irrespective of their chosen career paths.
-Initially restricted to male applicants from countries that are today within the Commonwealth, Germany and the United States, the scholarship is now open to applicants from all backgrounds and genders around the world.
-Since its creation, controversy has surrounded its initial exclusion of women, its historical failure to select Africans, and Cecil Rhodes's own standing as a British imperialist.
+Established in 1902, it is one of the oldest graduate scholarships in the world and one of the most prestigious international scholarship programmes.
+Its founder, Cecil John Rhodes, wanted to promote unity among English-speaking nations and instil a sense of civic-minded leadership and moral fortitude in future leaders, irrespective of their chosen career paths.